ericbarber/data_analytics/README.md

 # Data Analytics
-## methods for generating value from data with Python, R and SQL
+## Generating value from data with Python, R and SQL

 Methods for analysis of data are widely known and shared, but the effective reporting of analysis techniques for executive